common-workflow-language/cwljava/WIP/alternative/README.md

 3. Copy them to the appropriate directory in dockstore-client (you will need to refactor and insert package names)

-Since this is kinda involved, a travis-CI build is provided which demos the process at https://travis-ci.org/common-workflow-language/cwljava
+Since this is kinda involved, a travis-CI build will eventually be provided which demos the process at https://travis-ci.org/common-workflow-language/cwljava